shengzesnail/PIV_dataset/README.md

 ## License and citation

 The dataset in this repository is used to train a neural network performing **dense** particle image velocimetry.
 It is provided for research purposes only.
-All rights reserved for any commercial use.
-If you use this dataset, please cite the following paper:
+All rights reserved.
+Any commercial use requires our consent.
+If you use this dataset in your research work, please cite the following paper:

 [Dense motion estimation of particle images via a convolutional neural network, Exp Fluids, 2019](https://doi.org/10.1007/s00348-019-2717-2)